inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

     down, and move the mouse.

 34. There are several ways to zoom in and out of the map.
-With a mouse, scroll wheel is used to zoom in and out.
+With a mouse, the scroll wheel is used to zoom in and out.
 If you are using a laptop and don’t have a mouse, zoom in and out using the scale bar in the upper-left of the map window.
 Drag the bar left and right by holding your left mouse down and moving the bar left or right with your mouse.